 ( Disponible en anglais seulement )

 Steven Wesfield is an experienced business lawyer who advises Canadian and international clients.
 Steve has led significant M&A and outsourcing transactions, and has drafted and negotiated complex commercial contracts.
 He has also advised clients in shareholding disputes and corporate governance matters.
 Steve has built trusted relationships with clients in multiple industries.
+As of 2019, Steve will have been a lawyer at Miller Thomson for 30 years.

 Transactions: Steve recently acted for Crown Holdings Inc. and its affiliates regarding the Canadian aspects of its 2018 $3.9 billion acquisition of Signode Industrial Group Holdings (Bermuda) Ltd., in addition to a related €835 million issuance of senior notes and credit facility increases.
 Steve also acted regarding the Canadian components of their 2015 receivables securitization, a 2014 €650 million issuance of senior notes, a 2015 €600 million issuance of senior notes, and 2017 credit facilities aggregating approximately USD $2 billion.
 In 2015-16, he acted for Jungbunzlauer Canada Inc. in connection with its publicly announced acquisition of a glucose manufacturing industrial facility in Ontario.
 Steve acted for Rakuten Inc., a Japanese public company and one of the world’s top three e-commerce companies, in a highly publicized and complex $315 million acquisition of Kobo Inc., the manufacturer of the Kobo e-reader and a leading distributor of e-books.
 Steve also acts for the high profile We Charity and the Me to We entities.